charlesxucheng/aws-study-notes/practice-notes.md

 * Deploy the application packages to the EC2 instances and on-premises servers using AWS CodeDeploy.

 Polly - Text to Speech; Textract - OCR

+Amazon CloudSearch is a managed service in the AWS Cloud that makes it simple and cost-effective to set up, manage, and scale a search solution for your website or application.

+Amazon Rekognition makes it easy to add image and video analysis to your applications. - Pattern recognition